Preventing Government Shutdowns: Designing Default Rules for Budgets

 UC Berkeley Public Law Research Paper No. 2339314

-We then explain how default budgets policies might be implemented to avert shutdowns and to stabilize the budget making process.
-Properly enacted, default budgets policies have the potential to mitigate the harmful consequences of budget negotiation failures and to restore sanity to this era of new fiscal politics.
+From this diagnosis of budgetary dysfunction, this Article advocates for the adoption of default budget policies to maintain government operations in the event that legislators fail to pass a timely budget.
+This Article explains how default budget policies might be implemented to avert shutdowns and to stabilize the budget-making process.
+Drawing upon the experiences of several states with automatic continuing appropriations provisions, and the federal experience with sequestration, we explore how default budget policies might work in practice.
+Properly enacted, default budget policies have the potential to mitigate the harmful consequences of budget negotiation failures and to restore sanity to this era of new fiscal politics.

-Keywords: government shutdown, default budget, automatic continuing appropriations, fiscal politics, state budget, federal budgetworking papers series
+Keywords: government shutdown, default budget, automatic continuing appropriations, fiscal politics, state budget, federal budgetAccepted Paper Series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.